earth-metabolome-initiative/metrin-kg/README.md

 python main.py --run-trydb-match --config config.txt
 ```

+Note: If you just want to reproduce the KG, you don't need to perform this step because the data directory already has the relevant files (if the METRIN-KG zenodo contents are copied correctly).

-6. Run only ontology matching
+7. Run only ontology matching

 This can be done for any of the datasets from GloBI (body part, life stages, and biological sex) and TRY-db (unit names).
 Specify the input and output files under `[ontology]` header in `config.txt`